-Your spine is a column of bones (vertebrae) held together by muscles, tendons and ligaments and cushioned by shock-absorbing disks.
-A problem in any part of your spine can cause back pain.
+The spine is a column of bones held together by muscles, tendons and ligaments.
+The spinal bones are cushioned by shock-absorbing disks.
+A problem in any part of the spine can cause back pain.
 For some people, back pain is simply an annoyance.
 For others, it can be excruciating and disabling.

-Most back pain — even severe back pain — goes away on its own within six weeks.
-Surgery usually isn't needed for back pain and generally is considered only if other treatments are not effective.
+Most back pain, even severe back pain, goes away on its own within six weeks — especially for people under age 60.
+Surgery usually isn't suggested for back pain.
+Generally, surgery is considered only if other treatments aren't effective.

-A common cause of back pain is injury to a muscle (strain) or ligament (sprain).
-Strains and sprains can occur for many reasons, including improper lifting, poor posture and lack of regular exercise.
-Being overweight might increase your risk of strains and sprains affecting your back.
+A common cause of back pain is injury to a muscle or ligament.
+These strains and sprains can occur for many reasons, including improper lifting, poor posture and lack of regular exercise.
+Being overweight may increase the risk of back strains and sprains.

 Possible causes of back pain include:

 - Kidney stones